 Example: “I hired your Laundromat Company to help my elderly mother with her laundry.
 She only speaks Spanish, and she said it was hard to communicate with the people who came to pick up her clothes.”

 - Improvement: You could add more bilingual staff members to your team.
 Or, you could send your current staff members to take a language course to learn the most prevalent languages in your community.

 Taking action in response to customer feedback will not only improve your products and services, but it will also increase customer satisfaction and loyalty.
 When customers know you care, they’re more likely to care about your business too.

 Tip: When a customer gives you feedback, explain how you plan to solve their issue.
 Thank them for the feedback, letting them know you hear them loud and clear.
 You could even send them a gift card to your business to express your gratitude.

-How to obtain honest customer feedback
+How to obtain honest feedback from your customers

 How do you know what your customers need?
 As long as you are using the correct channels, finding the answer can be as easy as asking.